 Once we have activated the functionality, we can use it in two ways.
 One way, as shown in the examples, would be to use functions and formulae.
 The other more user-friendly graphical way is to use the Data tab as described below:

 - Click on Data in the Excel toolbar.

 - Click on Data Analysis on the far left of the toolbar.

 - This opens a pop-up window.
 Select Random Number Generation and click Ok.

 - This opens another pop up as shown below:

-There are seven types of distribution available in excel for random number generation which are Uniform, Normal, Bernoulli, Binomial, Poisson, Patterned and Discrete distribution types.
+There are seven types of distribution available in excel for random number generation: Uniform, Normal, Bernoulli, Binomial, Poisson, Patterned, and Discrete distribution types.
 Any distribution can be chosen depending on the type of data we have.
 For this exercise, we are going to use Uniform distribution.
 The following parameters must be specified while using this functionality: